OPEN DATA INVENTORY 2017

 The Open Data Inventory (ODIN) assesses the coverage and openness of official statistics to help identify gaps, promote open data policies, improve access, and encourage dialogue between national statistical offices (NSOs) and data users.
-ODIN 2016 has added 48 countries, including most high-income OECD countries.
-Two-year comparisons are available for 122 countries.
+ODIN 2017 includes 180 countries, including most all OECD countries.
+Two-year comparisons are for all countries with two years of data between 2015-2017.
 Scores can be compared across topics and countries.
 Explore the results on the ODIN website or download the scores for further analysis.

 Click on a country to see more information.
 In the data box, click on the country name to go to the country profile page.